ilkerccom/bitcrackrandomiser/README.md

 I can scan each key in about 10 minutes on NVIDIA 3090.
 This actually means about 1,1 trillion private keys.
 When the private key is scanned, it is marked as scanned.
 So it won't show up anymore.

-## Start arguments

-You can use start arguments to test some events.

-`dotnet BitcrackRandomiser.dll --mode-test` Run application in test mode.
-Example private key will be found in a few seconds for testing.

-`dotnet BitcrackRandomiser.dll --mode-telegramtest` Check if the Telegram sharing function is working.

 ## Settings

 You can update the application settings via the "settings.txt" file.